MAD-FiS/resmon-sensor/README.md

 # resmon-sensor
 Repository for a sensor component, which is part of resmon product.
+This application can work on Linux and Windows.

 # Usage